-Yes, that's us.
+Yes, that’s down below.
 And yes, it took us forever to put pictures of ourselves online.
-We're learning too.
+We’re learning too.

 For the majority of business owners, whether they are solopreneurs or entrepreneurs with a few employees, or owners of even larger businesses – the quest to differentiate your business from your competition is an ongoing battle.
 We’ve already mentioned a couple of ways this can be achieved, but your goal takes you further than this.
 Your goal is to not only demonstrate how you are different, but also find a way to connect with your potential customer or client.
 There are a few ways to do this, and it’s definitely not a one-size-fits-all proposition, but one of the easiest and most effective ways to begin this journey of leaving your mark on a customer is to use your face.

 I know what you’re thinking – but Katie, my company is more than just me.
 Why would I want to put a picture of myself front and center?
 The answer is that people like to see who they are dealing with, and for the majority of businesses, the owner is directly involved in everything the company does.
 Using a picture of yourself on your website projects accountability and confidence in your services and products – subconsciously, everybody knows that somebody wouldn’t personally endorse something unless they believed in it themselves.